What are the general requirements for acceptance to the School Psychology EdS and PhD programs at Temple University?

 - Minimum undergraduate GPA for admission in 3.0.

-- Minimum GRE (Verbal plus Quantitative) for admission is 1000 or 50th percentile.
+- Minimum GRE (Verbal plus Quantitative) for admission is the 50th percentile.
 GRE scores must be official reports from ETS, taken within the past five years.

 - The Psychology GRE subject test is not required.

 - Admission to the School Psychology Program is generally quite competitive, so the above minimum scores are generally NOT sufficient to ensure admission, especially for the PhD program.